ayrka39/FSDN-5Map/README.md

 ## Requirement

-You need a Google Maps API key and a Flickr API key in order to user this web app.
+You need your own Google Maps API key and a Flickr API key in order to use this web app.

 ## Usage